Ph. D., RPA Principal Investigator/ Cultural Resource Specialist

 Kathy has designed, managed, and seen to conclusion hundreds of projects ranging from Phase IA assessments to Phase III mitigations.
 She specializes in the study of complex urban sites and funerary archaeology, with participation in the archaeological discovery of the Portsmouth African Burial Ground one of her most memorable experiences.
 Dr. Wheeler is also a Research Associate at Utica College and participates in the Annual Forensic Anthropology Field School in Albania and Romania as a faculty member.

-Ellen Marlatt has been co-owner of IAC since 1998 and is retiring from IAC in June 2018.
-Ellen built her career over the past 25 years principally working on historic sites in northern New England.
-Her involvement in cultural resource management projects has covered all aspects of the archaeological process — project management, fieldwork supervision, background research, artifact analysis, interpretation and synthesis, and report writing.
-Ellen routinely implements her training from her MA (University of Southern Maine 1996) in American & New England Studies to address an archaeological problem.
+Ellen Marlatt has been a co-owner of IAC since its inception in 1998 and retired in 2018.
+Ellen’s career focused on historic sites in northern New England, utilizing her training in American & New England Studies from the University of Southern Maine (MA 1996) to analyze and interpret the archaeological puzzle.
+Her involvement in cultural resource management projects covered all aspects of the archaeological process from project management to report writing.
 She is especially proud that IAC has been a leader in advancing standards of archaeological excellence as well as her role in promoting professionalism among IAC archaeologists, providing year-round employment and benefits commensurate with other highly educated professionals in similar fields.
+Ellen is a past Board member of the American Cultural Resources Association (ACRA), an organization that supports these standards on a national level.

 MA, RPA Project Manager/Principal Investigator